Why it's Important to Remember What We Don't Know About Stocks

 Malkiel sits on the investment committee of Rebalance, a financial advisory firm based in Bethesda, Md., and Palo Alto, Calif., that puts clients’ money in long-term, low-cost index funds, mostly Vanguard Group’s exchange-traded funds.

-I wrote about Rebalance, then known as Rebalance IRA, a couple of years ago.
+I wrote about Rebalance, then known as Rebalance, a couple of years ago.
 Rebalancing, in its simplest form, means buying and selling stocks and bonds annually to keep your holdings in line with your ability to tolerate risk.